Select Page

 Official Languages: French

-Main industries: Phosphate mining, agriculture, handicrafts, cement and lime, plastics
+Main industries: Phosphate mining, agriculture, handicrafts, cement and lime, plastics, port and logistics services

-Principal exports: Salt, sulphur, lime, cement, plastics, vehicles and rolling stock
+Principal exports: Phosphates and fertilisers, cotton, salt, sulphur, lime, cement, plastics, vehicles and rolling stock, re-exports via Lomé port

 Togo is a Western African country located on the Gulf of Guinea.
 Togo also shares its border, in this case, the entire length of its western border, with a fellow Commonwealth nation, Ghana.
 It shares its entire eastern border with Benin and its northern border with Burkina Faso.